Towards Continual, Online, Self-Supervised Depth: Regularization with Soft Task-Boundaries

 \section{Regularization with Soft Task-Boundaries}

 Regularization for continual learning limits changes to the network architecture or parameters across tasks to retain information about previous tasks.
-Memory-aware synapses (MAS) \cite{aljundi2018memory} is a common approach towards regularization for continual learning across tasks.
-MAS assigns importance to parameters based on how changing them changes the output for a given input.
-At the beginning of every new task, they pass an input sample through the neural network and assign importance to each parameter based on the gradient of the parameters.
-This creates numerous problems for practical applications.
+Memory-aware synapses (MAS) \cite{aljundi2018memory} is a known approach, which assigns importance to parameters based on how changing them changes the output for a given input.
+A sample is passed through the network at the beginning of every task and the gradient determines the importance of parameters.
+This creates numerous problems.
 First, hard task-boundaries are required.
 Second, an additional forward-backward pass is performed at the end of each task.
-Last, training is not synchronized with the input data due to additional delay at the end of each task.

-In this work, a different definition of importance is used.
-In neural network compression techniques such as pruning, parameter values close to zero are compressed while larger parameter values are not \cite{li2016pruning}.
+In this work, inspiration is taken from neural compression techniques, where parameters close to zero are compressed \cite{li2016pruning}.
 This is quite intuitive as a parameter with larger magnitude will affect the output more than a parameters with smaller magnitude.
 Thus, the importance of the $i$-th parameter is given by

 where $\theta_i$ is the $i$-th parameter of the network.
-The regularization loss is computed as
+The regularization loss then becomes